 We hold concessions to operate, maintain and develop nine airports in the southeast region of Mexico for fifty years from November 1, 1998.
 As operators of these airports, we charge airlines, passengers and other users fees for the use of the airports' facilities.
 We also derive rental and other income from commercial activities conducted at our airports, such as the leasing of space to restaurants and retailers.
-Our Mexican concessions include the concession for Cancún Airport, which was the second busiest airport in Mexico in 2021 in terms of passenger traffic, and the busiest in terms of international passengers in regular service, according to the Dirección General de Aeronáutica Civil, or General Office of Civil Aviation, Mexico's federal authority on aviation We also hold concessions to operate the airports in Cozumel, Huatulco, Mérida, Minatitlán, Oaxaca, Tapachula, Veracruz and Villahermosa.
+Our Mexican concessions include the concession for Cancún Airport, which was the second busiest airport in Mexico in 2023 in terms of passenger traffic, and the busiest in terms of international passengers in regular service, according to the AFAC, Mexico's federal authority on aviation.
+We also hold concessions to operate the airports in Cozumel, Huatulco, Mérida, Minatitlán, Oaxaca, Tapachula, Veracruz and Villahermosa.